cerbos/cerbos-sdk-javascript/docs/embedded.options.decodejwtpayload.md

 ## Options.decodeJWTPayload property

-Function to verify and decode JWTs passed as auxiliary data, returning the JWT payload.
+A function to verify and decode JWTs passed as auxiliary data, returning the JWT payload.

 **Signature:**